Teachlyze/teachlyze-front/README.md

+## Link to see how the wbe site goes >> https://teachlyze.github.io/teachlyze-front/
 ## How to get this repository in your local repository.
   ### Step by step of how to do it
 ````c